Quansight/Quansight-website/apps/labs/posts/scikit-lego-narwhals.md

 It's popularity comes from industry as many of the tools that it provides aren't proven to be state-of-the-art, but fall a bit more in the 'tricks that work' category.
-These features include a GroupedEstimator which can effectively run full pipelines split per subset, a TimeGapSplit cross validator for timeseries that adds a gap between train and test set and a whole suite of techniques that leverage mixture methods for outlier detection and non-linear classification.
+These features include a GroupedEstimator which can effectively run full pipelines split per subset, a TimeGapSplit cross validator for timeseries that adds a gap between train and test set, and a whole suite of techniques that leverage mixture methods for outlier detection and non-linear classification.

 Recently, because polars has been gaining traction, the library maintainers have been looking for a simple way to support multiple dataframe implementations.
 The project still wants to support pandas, but it would be a shame if newer dataframes couldn't be supported.